AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the aliyun-knn plug-in.md

     **Note:**

     -   You can perform script queries only in V6.7.0 clusters whose apack plug-in is of V1.2.1 or later and V7.10.0 clusters whose apack plug-in is of V1.4.0 or later.
 You can run the GET \_cat/plugins?v command to obtain the version of the apack plug-in.
-If the version of the apack plug-in does not meet the requirements, you can [submit a ticket](https://account.alibabacloud.com/login/login.htm?oauth_callback=https%3A//ticket-intl.console.aliyun.com/%23) to ask Alibaba Cloud engineers to update the apack plug-in.
+If the version of the apack plug-in does not meet the requirements, you can [submit a ticket](https://account.alibabacloud.com/login/login.htm?oauth_callback=https%3A//ticket-intl.console.aliyun.com/%23) to ask Alibaba Cloud engineers to update your apack plug-in.
     -   Parameters in the preceding functions:
         -   float\[\] queryVector: the query vector.
 You can set this parameter to a formal or actual parameter.
         -   DocValues docValues: the document vectors.